What's at stake

 Expanding Medicaid will change that for nearly 200,000 Oklahomans, making our families healthier and our economy stronger.
 It will deliver healthcare to those who need it, including many parents, seniors, and hardworking folks who earn less than $17,000 a year.
 It will also bring more than a billion of our tax dollars home from Washington, D.C. every year to create jobs, boost our economy, and keep our rural hospitals open.
 That’s money that 36 other states that have expanded Medicaid get, but Oklahoma has lost out on for years.

-It’s why we’re taking a stand to put Medicaid expansion on the ballot, and why we need your help.
-Join us in supporting Oklahoma Decides Healthcare — a citizen-lead movement that lets voters decide what’s best.
+It’s why we gathered 313,677 signatures — the most in Oklahoma history — to put Medicaid expansion on the ballot, and why we need your help.
+Join us in supporting Yes On 802 — a citizen-lead movement that lets voters decide what’s best.

 Join The Movement